josh-stillman/devops-for-typescript-devs/README.md

 ## Create Pulumi account

-While the Pulumi framework is open-source, the Pulumi company offers a Saas product that will manage your infrastructure state for you.
+While the Pulumi framework is open-source, the Pulumi company offers a SaaS product that will manage your infrastructure state for you.
 We'll use Pulumi's free account as our state manager here.
-On a production application, Pulumi lets you store your state elsewhere if you'd need to for security purposes.
+Pulumi lets you store your state elsewhere if you'd need to for security purposes.

 Sign up with your GitHub account, or create a new username and password if you wish.